 Understanding that even if your spouse recants their statement or refuses to testify is important.
 Many people accused of family violence might think that if they just talk to the alleged victim and help them see that reporting the incident was a mistake, they can get their charges dropped.
 Unfortunately, the process doesn't work like that.

 Also, talking to the victim could lead to additional charges.
 For instance, if your spouse took out a restraining order against you, you could be accused of violating the conditions.
 Additionally, trying to prevent your spouse from testifying could lead to a charge for tampering with a witness.
 This offense is a third-degree felony and could result in some severe conviction penalties.

-If you've been charged with domestic violence in Dallas, reach out to Hamilton Grant PC for the legal help you need.
+If you've been charged with domestic violence in Dallas, reach out to Deandra Grant Law for the legal help you need.
 Schedule a confidential consultation by calling us at (214) 225-7117 or contacting us online.